JasonDsouza212/free-hit/CONTRIBUTING.md

 cd free-hit
 ```

-4. Open CMD in your current directory and install npm packages using command.
+4. Open CMD in your current directory and install pnpm packages using command.

 ```markdown
 pnpm i